Federal Agents Had To Stop A Militia Plot To Kidnap Michigan Governor Gretchen Whitmer

-Six men were charged on Thursday in a plot to allegedly kidnap Michigan Gov. Gretchen Whitmer and overthrow the government, with plans to enlist members of a militia for help, according to a federal complaint reported by The Detroit News.
+Thirteen men were charged on Thursday in a plot to allegedly kidnap Michigan Gov. Gretchen Whitmer and overthrow the government, with plans to enlist members of a militia for help, according to a federal complaint reported by The Detroit News.

 The affidavit names Michigan residents Adam Fox, Ty Garbin, Kaleb Franks, Daniel Harris, Brandon Caserta, and Delaware resident Barry Croft as the men who conspired to kidnap Whitmer.
+All six have been charged with federal crimes while seven others were charged with state crimes in what they called the "Wolverine Watchmen" militia group.
 According to the FBI, they have been aware of the group’s plans for some time after an informant became concerned about the group’s plans to “target and kill police officers” and came forward to federal authorities.
 The agency began monitoring the group’s communications in an online social media platform, and later sent the informant to a meeting attended by nearly a dozen people interested in the plans to overthrow the government.

 Advertisement